GoogleCloudDataproc/flink-bigquery-connector/README.md

 ### Bounded Source In Datastream API

-A table will be read once, and its rows at the time will be streamed into the Flink application.
+Reads a BigQuery table and streams it records into your Flink pipeline as in avro format.

 ```java
 // Sets source boundedness to Boundedness.BOUNDED